 The Java EE Guardians was formed in 2016 to protect and evangelize the platform when Oracle appeared to lose focus on Java EE 8 progress.
 Starting in early 2016, a variety of different people in the community began to notice that work on Java EE 8 had stopped.
 Mailing list traffic abruptly ceased and few specification revisions were published.
 A community effort, which became the Java EE Guardians, was then made to document the lack of progress on the various specifications.
 This website was constructed.
 On the website, the findings were published with the goal of galvanizing the larger community and also prodding Oracle to get the specifications moving forward again.
 In addition Java EE Guardians stepped up to move inactive specifications along as well as lobby Oracle through all legitimate channels possible including the JCP.

 At JavaOne 2016 Oracle announced the reboot of Java EE 8.
 At JavaOne 2017, Oracle released Java EE 8 and announced opening up Java EE by giving ownership of the Java EE code base to the Eclipse Foundation via the EE4J initiative.
 With the reboot and opening up of Java EE, the Guardians have shifted their attention to educating the broader Java community about Java EE and encouraging active participation in the new open process to move Java EE forward.
 We are also encouraging vendors to adopt Java EE 8 quickly and develop innovative solutions on top of it.
 We are paying particularly close attention to the work in the EE4J and MicroProfile initiatives.
-This includes building support for our joint community open letter on Java EE naming and packaging – addressed to both Oracle and all other EE4J stakeholders (this blog entry is a fair representation of the current Oracle and EE4J reaction to the open letter).
+This includes publishing our joint community open letter on Java EE naming and packaging – addressed to both Oracle and all other EE4J stakeholders (this blog entry is a fair representation of the current Oracle and EE4J reaction to the open letter).

 One of the key challenges faced by our community is that many Java developers don’t realize that they use, benefit from and depend on Java EE every day.
 For example, all of these are Java EE technologies: